This post and its photos may contain affiliate links, view our disclosure policy.

-Inside: 15 of the very best board games for elementary age kids: The best board games for 9 year olds in 2021, the best board games for 8-year-olds, and the best board games for 7 year olds, too!
+Inside: 15 of the very best board games for elementary-age kids: The best board games for 9-year-olds, the best board games for 8-year-olds, and the best board games for 7-year-olds, too!

 Are your kids curious, energetic, and always up for a round of entertainment?

 The perfect kid’s board game will keep your child busy for hours, all the while teaching teamwork and cooperation.

 (Many of these games are strategic and help kids learn, and most are just downright fun and perfect for family game nights!)

 We’ve done the hard work for you and researched the best of the best when it comes to board games for 9-year-olds.
 Get your kids playing and off screens with these new and old board game favorites.

 I’m here to give you the straight-up and recommend 15 of the best board games for elementary-age kids.